zygos/wd-material/material/3-frameworks/4-full-stack/4-hands-on-server-client-monorepo.md

 - Handle expired access tokens.
 - Add OAuth authentication with GitHub.
 - Use cookies for authentication instead of local storage.
-- Add E2E tests for user stories ("As a user, I can...").
-- Display a bug count on the project page that would be correct even if the front-end client does not get all the bugs from the back-end.

 ## Approach to Solving the Task